marennodenes/Flashcard-App/docs/release_3/sustainability.md

 # Sustainability and Scalability

-This document explains what we would need to change in our Flashcards app if it became really popular and had millions of users.
+This document explains what we would need to change in our Flashcards app if it became popular and had millions of users.

 ## Current Setup